Outdoor Activities in WV's Greenbrier Valley

 Free Spirit Adventures and Greenbrier Outfitters offer shuttle services and any bike rentals you may need.
 If you have your own equipment but need a tune-up before you hit the trail, Hammer Cycles can get your bike in tip-top condition.

-UNDERGROUND TREASURES.
 If ancient creations formed by “mother nature” herself sound captivating, head below ground to weave among the stalagmites and stalactites at Lost World Caverns.
 Take the self-guided tour—it’s 45 minutes at a leisurely pace—or, if curiosity is calling, head deep into its winding tunnels on a Wild Cave Tour.
-Contact Lost World for Covid-19 updates to the Wild Tours.

 Lake Sherwood is a 156-acre lake perfect for an afternoon pleasure cruise by kayak or SUP.
 Bring a lunch and paddle to the island for a beachside picnic.
 It’s well worth spending a lazy summer afternoon tubing the Greenbrier River.
 On the warmest weekends of the year, you’re bound to make friends along the way!
 If you’re looking to get away from it all, head up to Summit Lake.
 Tucked deep in the Monongahela National Forest, this 43-acre reservoir has a boat launch and permits small, electric motors for those with fishing in mind.

 Golf has been a centerpiece of social activity in the Greenbrier Valley for more than a century.
 The first links quite literally carved from rolling meadow lands adjacent to The Greenbrier’s Springhouse and the original Old White Hotel (1858-1922).
 With The Greenbrier’s world-class courses on which golf-greats have played to county courses regularly enjoyed by locals, golf enthusiasts will find the valley’s terrain challenging but still fun for all skill levels.